Gathering evidence for a dispute that goes to a civil court

 Helping you to gather evidence admissible in court

-Many aspects need to be considered when a dispute goes to an employment tribunal, especially in terms of evidence.
+Many aspects need to be considered when a dispute goes to a civil court, especially in terms of evidence.
 As the employer, you will have to provide evidence of your case.
 However, not everything is allowed and a number of rules must be followed to ensure that your evidence is admissible.

 Whatever the dispute concerned, this step of adducing evidence